 2. Make a list of relevant keywords

-Once you have formulated a clear mission statement, you can start making a list of all the search terms (keywords) you want your website to be found for.
-Once your mission is clear, you should be able to develop search terms that apply to your niche market and your unique selling points.
-These will be the keywords you want to be found for.
+Once you have formulated a clear mission statement, you can start listing all the search terms (keywords) you want your website to be found for.
+If your mission is clear, you should be able to develop search terms that apply to your niche market and your unique selling points.
+These will be the keywords you’d like to be found for.

-In order to come up with good terms, you really have to get inside the heads of your audience.
+To come up with good terms, you have to get inside the heads of your audience.
 How are they most likely to find you?
 What would they search for on Google?
 At the end of your keyword research, you should have a list of all the relevant search terms people might use.
 Also, think of combinations and variations of these terms.
 You can also use tools to help you in the keyword research process.
 For example, Yoast SEO integrates with the Semrush related keywords research tool.
 After you’ve made a list, you may have trouble deciding which keyphrase to use.
 If so, read our post about choosing your perfect focus keyword.

-Eventually, you should have a useful overview, which will be a great help in your SEO copywriting process.
-It helps to create a table of your keywords to help summarize the information.
-Try to come up with combinations of keywords as well, then order the keywords by some kind of priority – which of these keywords are particularly important to rank for (closest to your mission statement) and which ones less so?
-When choosing which keywords to tackle first, you should also consider how likely it is that your pages will rank for that specific keyword.
-In many cases, focusing on less popular and less competitive keywords can be a good strategy at first.
-Read our posts about why you should focus on long-tail keywords and make friends with the long tail if you would like to know more about the importance of less competitive keywords.
+Eventually, you should have a helpful overview, which will significantly help your SEO copywriting process.
+It helps to create a table of your keywords to summarize the information.
+Try to devise combinations of keywords, then order the keywords by some priority.
+Which keywords are essential to rank for and closest to your mission statement, and which are less so?
+When choosing which keywords to tackle, you should also consider how likely your pages will rank for that specific keyword.
+Focusing on less popular and less competitive keywords can be a good strategy at first.
+Please read our posts about why you should focus on long-tail keywords if you’d like to know more about the importance of less competitive keywords.